cuongpiger/kolla-ansible/doc/source/admin/tls.rst

 For Debian and Ubuntu containers, the certificate files will be copied to the ``/usr/local/share/ca-certificates/`` directory.

-For CentOS and Rocky containers, the certificate files will be copied to the ``/etc/pki/ca-trust/source/anchors/`` directory.
+For CentOS and RHEL containers, the certificate files will be copied to the ``/etc/pki/ca-trust/source/anchors/`` directory.

-In both cases, valid certificates will be added to the system trust store - ``/etc/ssl/certs/ca-certificates.crt`` on Debian and Ubuntu, and ``/etc/pki/tls/certs/ca-bundle.crt`` on CentOS and Rocky.
+In both cases, valid certificates will be added to the system trust store - ``/etc/ssl/certs/ca-certificates.crt`` on Debian and Ubuntu, and ``/etc/pki/tls/certs/ca-bundle.crt`` on CentOS and RHEL.

 Configuring a CA bundle
 ~~~~~~~~~~~~~~~~~~~~~~~